 (c) the licensee meets the ownership requirements of these regulations in respect of a licensed or additional vessel of the licensee.

-(4) The Authority may, by written notice served on an authorised user direct the authorised user to provide to the Authority, within the period specified in the notice, evidence satisfactory to the Authority that the authorised user’s vessel complies with regulation 31(3).
+(4) The Authority may, by written notice served on an authorised user direct the authorised user to provide to the Authority, within the period specified in the notice, evidence satisfactory to the Authority that the person’s authorised vessel complies with regulation 31B(4).

 [Regulation 34 inserted in Gazette 4 Jul 1997 p.
-3526.]
+3526; amended in Gazette 4 Dec 2009 p.
+4924.]

 35. Fees

-The Authority may, on granting a mooring site licence, or on receiving an authorisation under regulation 31, allow a rebate (to be calculated on a pro rata basis) of any fee, annual admission payment or annual authorised user payment where the mooring site licence, annual admission payment or annual authorised user payment will be of effect for a period of less than 6 months.
+The Authority may, on granting a mooring site licence, or on registering an authorised user, allow a rebate (to be calculated on a pro rata basis) of any fee, annual admission payment or annual authorised user payment where the mooring site licence, annual admission payment or annual authorised user payment will be of effect for a period of less than 6 months.

 [Regulation 35 inserted in Gazette 4 Jul 1997 p.
 3526; amended in Gazette 27 Jun 2003 p.
-2407.]
+2407; 4 Dec 2009 p.
+4924.]

 35A.
 Net worth of vessel